 “Queer history was effectively a history that was bulldozed, both figuratively and literally,” Van Cleve said.

 Van Cleve said his tour combines the history of queer people, women and people of color.
-One of the sites is where the Metropolitan Theater once stood, though it’s now a parking lot, Van Cleve said.
+One of the sites is where the Metropolitan Theater once stood, though it’s now a parking lot, he said.
 In the early part of the 20th century, Van Cleve said Josephine Baker, a black, bisexual actress, performed at the theater and would later become famous in Paris.
-The site is just own example of how queer history has “vanished,” Van Cleve said.
+The site is just one example of how queer history has “vanished,” Van Cleve said.

 “People haven’t thought about this history, and certainly not walked around and experienced it,” he said.